Woman's Christian Temperance Union: WCTU and race

 As superintendent, Harper traveled across the country holding speeches and conventions for the WCTU; however, by 1886 she started to grow disillusioned with her White peers.
 The WCTU White leadership was not responding, nor providing support, to Harper's initiatives for the Black community.
 This divide was highlighted by the organization's internal debate over the Blair Education Bill in 1888.
 The bill proposed providing federal aid to primary and secondary schools, a major win for the Black community as the system of locally controlled schools often left their children attending majorly underfunded, inadequate, schools.
 During the groups annual convention that summer, the women of the WCTU engaged in a fiery debate over whether or not the organization was to endorse the bill.
 Eventually, the WCTU did go on record as proponents for the education bill, but Harper was left disheartened after listening to members adamantly oppose interfering with the education of Black children.

 In 1889, Harper formally requested that "in dealing with colored people...
 Christian courtesy be shown."
 By 1890, Harper began to reach peak frustration with the White members of the WCTU, and with the organization's leader, Frances Willard.
 Willard and Harper clashed immensely over how to interact with the groups White southern members, a disagreement which led to the dismantling of Harper's position as superintendent and a temporary elimination of the Department for Work Among Colored People.
-Despite this ending, Harper remained active in the WCTU as a commitment to the Black women she had recuritted during her time as superintendent.
+Despite this ending, Harper remained active in the WCTU as a commitment to the Black women she had recruited during her time as superintendent.

 Following the WCTU's increasing concessions to the White southern members, Black women's participation in the organization began to frey.
 In 1893 the organization reinstated the Department for Work Among Colored People after Lucy Thurman—one of the WCTU's longest Black members—moved for its re establishment during a vote on the next year's sponsored departments, criticizing the WCTU for overlooking its Black supporters.
 Despite this, Black women across the country continued to share Harper's feelings that their needs were being compromised in order to gain southern support.

 Other Black feminists such as Ida B. Wells and Josephine St. Pierre Ruffin called on their White peers for their racism and criticized the path of the WCTU.
 Ida B. Wells criticized Willard for her statements regarding black drunkenness, sparking an infamous conflict between the two women.
 By the end of the 19th century, the once strong relationship between the WCTU and Black women had largely fragmented due to the leaderships submission to racism.

 Moreover, there are many references to African American members in the literature surrounding the WCTU.
 However, in the end Willard favoured the desires of white Southern women and this campaign fell to the side-lines.

 In the 20th century and at present, the WCTU is composed of women from various ethnic and racial backgrounds, having a presence in countries across the globe.